-- This protocol is a general affinity purification procedure.
+- Note: - This protocol is a general affinity purification procedure.
 Designing a universal protocol for all protein purification is impossible because no two proteins are precisely alike.
-To obtain the best results, each user must determine the optimal working conditions for the purification of the individual target protein. - Strongly recommend performing a titration to optimize the number of beads used for each application based on the amount of the target protein in the crude sample.
-Too many magnetic beads will cause higher backgrounds, while too few will cause lower yields.
-Each mg of conjugated magnetic beads binds to 10-20 μg of the target protein. - 1.
+To obtain the best results, the user should determine the optimal working conditions for the purification of the individual target protein. - Avoid reducing agents in the binding and washing buffers. - We strongly recommended titration to optimize the number of beads used for each application based on the amount of the target protein in the crude sample.
+Too many magnetic beads used will cause higher backgrounds, while too few beads used will cause lower yields.
+Each mg of magnetic beads typically binds to 10-20 $\mu$ g of the target protein. - 1.
 Transfer the optimal amount of the beads to a centrifuge tube.
 Place the tube on the magnetic rack for 1-3 minutes.
 Remove the supernatant while the tube remains on the rack. - 2.
-Remove the tube and wash the beads with 5-bed volumes of PBS buffer by pipetting.
+Remove the tube and wash the beads with 5-bed volumes of PBS buffer by vortex for 30 seconds.
 Leave the tube at room temperature for 1-3 minutes.
 Place the tube on the magnetic rack for 1-3 minutes.
 Remove the supernatant while the tube remains on the rack. - 3.
-Repeat step 2 two times - Add washed beads to the crude sample containing the target protein and incubate at room temperature or desired temperature for 1-2 hours (Lower temperature require longer incubation time). - Note: We strongly recommend performing titration to optimize incubation time.
-More prolonged incubation may cause higher background. - 5.
-Extensively wash the beads with 5-bed volumes of PBS buffer or 1M NaCl until the absorbance of eluting at 280 nm approaches the background level (OD 280 < 0.05). - Note: Adding a higher concentration of salts, nonionic detergent, and reducing reagent may reduce the nonspecific background.
+Repeat step 2 two times. - 4.
+Add washed beads to the crude sample containing the target protein and incubate at room temperature or desired temperature for 1-2 hours (Lower temperature require longer incubation time).

+Note: Strongly recommended to perform a titration to optimize incubation time.
+More prolonged incubation may cause higher background.